DataBiosphere/duos-ui/DatasetRegistrationInfo.md

 ### Support or Contact

 Still having trouble?
-Click 'Contact Us' on our <span style="color: #337ab7"> <a href="https://duos.broadinstitute.org/home"> DUOS homepage </a> </span> and we’ll help you sort it out.
+Click 'Contact Us' on our <a style="color: #337ab7" href="https://duos.broadinstitute.org/home"> DUOS homepage </a> and we’ll help you sort it out.